-The authors thank Benjamin Pillot (UMR Espace-Dev 228) for developing the Pycovid-19 package used to access data of the JHU-database and for useful advices.
-We also thank Simon Bos Sanz for suggesting to add the model for the decay medRxiv preprint doi: https://doi.org/10.1101/2022.08.31.22279430; this version posted September 1, 2022.
-The copyright holder for this preprint (which was not certified by peer review) is the author/funder, who has granted medRxiv a license to display the preprint in perpetuity.
-It is made available under a CC-BY-NC-ND 4.0 International license.
+The authors thank Benjamin Pillot (UMR Espace-Dev 228) for developing the Pycovid-19 package25 used to access data of the JHU-database.
+We also thank Simon Bos Sanz for suggesting to add the linear model for the decay of immunity.

-of immunity.